 Unfortunately, this tool is extremely limited, and will only assess the status of Microsoft software.
-Most organizations will be running tools developed by a variety of developers, and relying solely on MBSA for vulnerability assessment is akin to laying out the red carpet for would-be hackers.
+Most organizations will be running tools developed by various developers, and relying solely on MBSA for vulnerability assessment is akin to laying out the red carpet for would-be hackers.

 As a network grows in size, it quickly becomes apparent that manual solutions are going to fall flat at scale.
 While there’s no replacement for skilled, knowledgeable staff, supplementing personnel with additional tools to help spot potential vulnerabilities goes a long way towards a more secure premise.

 Vulnerability scanners come in a wide range of functions, specifications, and design goals.
-Some may feature detailed configuration scans aimed at spotting weaknesses in device configurations that can be exploited to gain access to a network.
+Some may feature detailed system configuration scans aimed at spotting weaknesses in networking equipment configurations that can be exploited to gain access to a network.
 Others may take a focused look at known software vulnerabilities, spot potential SQL inject sequences, or identify software versions that have known security windows.
 Real-time threat intelligence is becoming increasingly important as a tool for intrusion detection and prevention.